Arnold Mathew: Autonomy and Independence

-An episcopal synod then followed and Mathew was unanimously elected Old Roman Catholic Archbishop of Great Britain and Ireland.

 Although the Holy See usually did not respond to notifications about episcopal consecrations, in this case, on 11 February 1911, Pope Pius X excommunicated Beale, Howarth, and Mathew.
 The Times reported on their excommunication and included an English language translation of the Latin language document which described Mathew as a "pseudo-bishop".
 Mathew sued The Times for libel, on the grounds that the newspaper was apparently endorsing the Pope's characterization of him as a "pseudo-Bishop" who had given aid to a "wicked crime".
 Father David Fleming testified during the trial at the King's Bench Division in April 1913 that the three were excommunicated on the strength of their own communication to the Holy See.

 The trial was described as "tense with laughter over the elaborate and convoluted ecclesiastical definitions."
 Mathew lost the case.
 A "material part of the case" about whether Mathew was truthful was the 1889 printed announcement sent to his congregation in Bath.
 The trial revealed that in 1897 Mathew restated that he had apostatized in 1889 and had circulated the printed announcement but by 1897 had concluded that his change in belief was a mistake; he therefore recanted the 1889 document, in 1897, which during the trial he said that he never wrote.
 He testified that he was hypnotized in Bath and so the announcement was written without his knowledge.
 Mathew's attorney argued that publication of the excommunication by The Times in English was high treason under a 1571 law re-enacted in 1846.
 The judge, Charles Darling, 1st Baron Darling, "held that it was not unlawful to publish a Papal Bull in a newspaper simply for the information of the public", and according to a 1932 article in The Tablet, this was the last time the 1571 act was invoked.
 The jury found that The Times had not been actuated by malice and the words of the report were true in substance and in fact.